freesewing/freesewing/markdown/org/docs/designs/jane/instructions/en.md

 </Note>

-## Step 10
+## Step 7: Hemming

-Hem the bottom of your shift
+Hem the bottom of your shift.

 ## Step 11
 Wear it as a historical undergarment or however you like!